-Today we’re gonna kick up our woodworking skills and add style to our DIY furniture projects with book-matched panels.
+Today we’re going kick up our woodworking skills and add style to our DIY furniture projects with book-matched panels.
 Book-matched panels are beautiful and transform the look of DIY furniture from ordinary to upscale!

 For your convenience this post contains affiliate links to products or tools I used to complete this project.
 Click here to visit my site policies.